/terms/citation-match-rate · 4 min read · intermediate

 Does Google AI Overview include citation links?

-Yes — every cited source in an AI Overview answer panel is linked.
+Yes.
+Every cited source in an AI Overview answer panel is linked.
 For the AI Overview surface specifically, citation match rate effectively equals attribution rate.
-ChatGPT and Claude link less consistently.
+ChatGPT, Claude, and Gemini link inconsistently; the variation is driven primarily by whether web search or grounding is enabled per session, not by model version.

 How does citation match rate factor into GEO scoring?